-The English Department has carefully designed its program of study to reflect the challenges and the pleasures of such a diverse field.
-This is reflected clearly in the variety of courses offered, and in the sequential way in which we ask our majors to approach their study.
-That study must begin with English 201, The World of Texts, which introduces the student to the basic principles underlying the discipline.
-Students are also required to take at least one half of the American Literature Survey before moving into upper-level American literature courses, and one half of the British Literature Survey before moving into upper-level British literature courses.
+English is a wide-ranging field of study.
+Historically, it gives attention to the great variety of texts that human culture has produced over centuries.
+Conceptually, it aims at developing deep abilities in reading and writing.
+The department reflects this in the variety of courses offered and in the sequential way in which we ask our majors to approach their study.
+That study begins with ENGL 201, The World of Texts, which introduces the student to the basic principles underlying the discipline.
 The 300 and 400 level courses presume the solid grounding in literary history and critical reading skills that our 200 level courses are designed to provide.
-In the student's senior year, the major provides a distinct "capstone" experience through Eng.
-450, the Integrative Seminar.
+In the student’s senior year, the major provides a distinct “capstone” experience through ENGL 450, the Integrative Seminar.
+In working through the variety of courses, students in English may expect to find themselves engaged in the reading of novels, short stories, poems, creative nonfiction, films and graphic novels, among other texts.

 The deep literacy that one can achieve through careful work in the major prepares the student for a range of post-graduate opportunities.
+Not only does it give students the opportunity to expand their knowledge of literature and refine their interpretive techniques, but it also enables them to develop critical thinking and communication skills they can apply to good effect in any occupation.
 Naturally, one can pursue the discipline further, through graduate study in English.
-But the major in English, in connection with the full experience of coursework that a Bellarmine education provides, can lead also to a range of professional opportunities; recent graduates in English have gone on to work in such fields as banking, law, medicine, management, public relations, advertising, and academic administration.
+But the major in English can lead also to a wide range of professional opportunities.
+Bellarmine English graduates have gone on to success in publishing, as writers and editors; foreign relations, library science and nonprofits; business, finance and marketing; government and administration; arts and humanities; law and medicine; and teaching in high schools and universities.

 Jon Blandford, Ph.D (email) (website)